 Complementing the Bank's diversified loan portfolio, the Bank's management believes it has instilled a prudent and effective risk management culture at all levels of the Group, beginning with careful customer selection to support a quality asset base.
 The Bank monitors credit quality on an ongoing basis.
-As the global financial crisis impacted Turkey and the Group's customers, the Group introduced new risk management tools starting from 2008 such as "application scoring models" for retail and SME portfolios and "behavioral scoring models" for corporate, SME and retail portfolios.
+As the global financial crisis impacted Turkey and the Group's customers, the Group introduced new risk management tools starting from 2008 such as "application scoring models" for retail and SME portfolios and "behavioural scoring models" for corporate, SME and retail portfolios.
 The Bank also introduced new risk management tools such as applying credit limits to certain industry sectors that have been highly affected by global turmoil, researching potential customers' relationships and credit histories with other banks and becoming more selective in extending new credit lines.
-During 2015, the Bank grew its loan portfolio by 14.0% (total loans decreased by 1.0% in the first three months of 2016) and maintained NPL ratios of 2.2%, 2.0%, 1.5% and 1.6% as of March 31, 2016 and December 31, 2015, 2014 and 2013, respectively, in line with the Turkish banking sector's NPL ratios of 3.3%, 3.1%, 2.8% and 2.7%, respectively. (source: BRSA).
+The Bank recently renewed its rating models with the aim of having an integrated structure, increasing the models' predictive power and adhering to the best market practices in terms of model framework.
+During 2016 the Bank grew its loan portfolio by 14.7% (total loans increased by 8.0% in the first three months of 2017) and maintained NPL ratios of 2.4%, 2.4%, 2.0% and 1.5% as of 31 March 2017 and 31 December 2016, 2015 and 2014, respectively, as compared to the Turkish banking sector's NPL ratios of 3.2%, 3.2%, 3.1% and 2.8%, respectively. (source: BRSA).